Skip to main content

 Top Picks for Emergency Preparedness

-1. Membrane Solutions Portable Water Filter Straw (4-Pack) — Best for Family Emergency Kits
+1. Membrane Solutions Portable Water Filter Straw — Best for Family Emergency Kits

-The Membrane Solutions 4-pack is purpose-built for emergency preparedness.
-Four individual filter straws mean a family of four each has their own dedicated water filtration device — no sharing, no waiting, no single point of failure.
-If one straw gets lost or damaged, three family members still have safe water access.
+The Membrane Solutions straw is purpose-built for emergency preparedness.
+At its price point, stocking one straw per family member is a no-brainer — everyone gets their own dedicated water filtration device with no sharing, no waiting, and no single point of failure.
+If one straw gets lost or damaged, the rest of your family still has safe water access.

 The 0.1-micron hollow fiber membrane removes 99.999999% of bacteria and 99.99% of protozoa, which covers the primary biological threats in emergency freshwater sources.
 Each straw is rated for 1,500+ liters, giving a family of four roughly 375 liters per person — more than 90 days of drinking water at the recommended minimum intake.

-At $25–$50 for four straws, equipping your family for water safety costs less than a single restaurant meal.
+At Under $25 per straw, equipping your entire family for water safety costs less than a single restaurant meal.
 These belong in every household emergency kit.

 2. MSR Aquatabs Water Purification Tablets (30-Pack) — Essential Virus Protection